 October 19, 2020

 Everyone knows or has known a bully in their lifetime, and the psychological impact affects generations of people.
-The internet has empowered online bullies and cyberbullies have become a significant problem.
-That’s why that as we observe National Bullying Prevention Month, the Utah Attorney General’s office is placing emphasis on preventing cyberbullying.
+The internet has empowered online bullies, and cyberbullies have become a significant problem.
+This is why – as we observe National Bullying Prevention Month – the Utah Attorney General’s office is placing an emphasis on preventing cyberbullying.

 According to the American Adolescent Psychiatric Association, “stress and mental health conditions may be exacerbated by cyberbullying, particularly among those who have experienced emotional abuse.’